-- All members of staff have been provided with a copy of part one or annex A of the current version of 'Keeping Children Safe in Education' which covers safeguarding information for staff. - o School leaders, including the DSL and governors will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B of KCSIF - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This is recorded on the SCR. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+- All members of staff have been provided with a copy of part one or annex A (for staff who do not work directly with children, e.g. site staff) of the current version of 'Keeping Children Safe in Education' which covers safeguarding information for staff. - o School leaders, including the DSL and governors will read KCSIE in its entirety. - o School leaders and all members of staff who work directly with children will read annex B of KCSIE. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+This is recorded on the SCR and in the Safeguarding Admin folder.
+A signed copy of the policy cover sheet is also stored in the safeguarding admin folder. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
 All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow.
-This will be achieved via leaflets, specific training by the DSL and e-Learning.
+This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow. - o Volunteers read our safeguarding policies as well as a visitors' leaflet.